sermatec-opensource/homeassistant-sermatec-inverter/README.md

 Notes:
 - IP is probably assigned dynamically by your router's DHCP server.
 I recommend setting a static IP (available on most routers), otherwise you would probably need to change the IP in the config once in a while.
 - The default port is `8899`.

+#### Using legacy version
+If for some reason you need to use the legacy version which utilized the first version of the communication script, it is still available for downloaded [in Releases](https://github.com/sermatec-opensource/homeassistant-sermatec-inverter/releases/tag/v1.0.1).

 ## Tips
 ### Calculating total energy